 More typical economic damages in a survival cause of action include (but are not limited to);

 - Medical expenses the decedent incurred because of the wrongful act,

 - Damage to the decedent’s property during the wrongful act, and/or

 - Wages the decedent lost between the wrongful act and the date of death.4

 Yes.
-A wrongful death claim and a survival cause of action both allow recovery for grief or pain and suffering.5
+A wrongful death claim and a survival cause of action both allow recovery for pain and suffering and disfigurement.5

 Yes.
 Punitive damages can be recovered in a survival cause of action.